SnepCnep/FiveM-RequestFilter/README.md

 - Download the resource.
 - Edit the config.lua
 - start the resource
-- use command in console `frb install confirm`
+- use command in console `frf install confirm`
 - server.cfg and restart the resource first.